open-mmlab/mmpretrain/configs/efficientnet/README.md

 | `efficientnet-l2_3rdparty-ra-noisystudent_in1k-800px`\* | From scratch |   480.31   |  174.20   |   88.33   |   98.65   |  [config](efficientnet-l2_8xb8_in1k-800px.py)  | [model](https://download.openmmlab.com/mmclassification/v0/efficientnet/efficientnet-l2_3rdparty-ra-noisystudent_in1k_20221103-be73be13.pth) |
 | `efficientnet-l2_3rdparty-ra-noisystudent_in1k-475px`\* | From scratch |   480.31   |  484.98   |   88.18   |   98.55   | [config](efficientnet-l2_8xb32_in1k-475px.py)  | [model](https://download.openmmlab.com/mmclassification/v0/efficientnet/efficientnet-l2_3rdparty-ra-noisystudent_in1k-475px_20221103-5a0d8058.pth) |

 *Models with * are converted from the [official repo](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation